The Lambert Initiative works with a variety of talented partners to champion novel cannabis-based therapies in mainstream Australian medicine.

 We have strong working partnerships with:

-Dr Philip Mosley from Neurosciences Queensland is studying the effects of a 1:1 mixture of tetrahydrocannabinol and cannabidiol delivered in an oral capsule on clinical outcomes in people with Tourette's Syndrome.
+Dr Philip Mosley from Neurosciences Queensland is studying the effects of a 1:1 mixture of tetrahydrocannabinol and cannabidiol on clinical outcomes in people with Tourette's Syndrome.
 Our staff are helping Dr Mosley's team source the drug and design the study around available drug sources.
 We will also subsidise and perform the analytical toxicology analysis of biological samples (blood plasma and urine) obtained from study participants to assess therapeutic levels of endocannabinoids in the system.
 The trial is funded by Wesley Medical Research.

 Led by Dr John Lawson, the Sydney Children’s Hospital (SCHN) will run clinical trials to deliver pure cannabidiol to epileptic children in a compassionate access model, funded by NSW Health.
 It will also help plan trials of other novel cannabinoids for paediatric epilepsy.
 We helped the NSW state government and SCHN identify sources of cannabinoid drugs that were considered appropriate for children within the Australian regulatory framework at the time of tendering for the NSW Health funds.
 We now sit on the SCHN advisory panel to help shape the unfolding research agenda in this space.